 The State of California considers illness, medical/dental/optometric/chiropractic appointments, and attendance for religious observance/instruction/exercise/or retreat (no more than four hours per semester), the funeral of an immediate family member, accompanying a guardian to a naturalization ceremony, court, or education conference offered by nonprofit on legislative or judicial process to be excused absences.
 Please see Board Regulation 5113 for full details and absences requiring prior written notice (Justifiable Absence Request below).
-Fourteen excused absences are allowed per year.
-After the 14th excused absence, an illness will be considered excused only if documented by a physician.
-Absences beyond the 14th that are not excused by a physician's note will be considered unexcused absences.
+Fourteen excused absences are allowed per year for Illness (I).
+After the 14th excused absence, an illness will be considered excused only if documented by a physician/primary health provider.
+Absences beyond the 14th that are not excused by a physician/primary health provider's note will be considered unexcused absences.